MEG FOLEY

 Parenting is a practice, of attention, of movement, of relating to yourself, to child(ren), to other family members, and to the world.
 It is hugely improvisational.
 What does being queer have to do with being a parent for you?
 How does queerness or transness or sex-positivity or gender-affirmation or all of the above get woven into your daily rituals of parenting and family-building?

-Is the gestational parents convenings group open to participants who identified as trans and/or transitioned after pregnancy?
+Was the gestational parents convenings group open to participants who identified as trans and/or transitioned after pregnancy?

 Yes.

-Are partners to gestational parents invited to participate in the gestational parents convenings group?
+Were partners to gestational parents invited to participate in the gestational parents convenings group?

 Yes.